aknottymathematician/aknottymathematician.github.io/_posts/2020-11-08-neural-network-from-scratch-part-ii.md

 	return np.mean(predictions)

 ```
-Finally, we give the paramters of sizes of layers and run the code.
-The whole code is available in the github repository.
+Finally, we give the parameters of sizes of layers and run the code.
+Complete code is available in the github repository [akm_codes](https://github.com/aknottymathematician/akm_codes).

 ---